Tokyo Station Hotel, c. 1920.

 Tokyo Central Station, c.
 1945-1960

 Second-floor parlour (lobby), Tokyo Railway Hotel, Tokyo, c.
-1940, renamed after its management had been shifted to the Ministry of Railways.
+1940, renamed after its management had been shifted to the Ministry of Railways in the early 1930s.

 Tokyo Station Hotel, Tokyo, c.
 1940.